 - Then you’ll want to prep the lettuce, salsa or chopped tomatoes, and anything else you’d like in your salad jars

-- Finally it’s time to layer it all into the jars.
+- Finally, it’s time to layer it all into the jars.
 I start with dressing, then add the taco meat, salsa/chopped tomatoes, and finally fill the jars with lettuce.
-This recipe is actually Whole30 if you omit the plantain chips.
+This recipe is actually Whole30 if you omit the plantain chips and optional cheese.
 But if you do want to include them, you’ll want to keep them separate.
-I crush mine up right in the bag, then portion them out into small containers to take alongside the salad jars.
+I crush mine upright in the bag, then portion them out into small containers to take alongside the salad jars.

 - To serve these salad jars, both Tyler and I prefer to turn them over, shake them up a bit, and then dump them out into a bowl to eat.
-From there you can add cubed ripe avocado and the crushed plantain chips, (refer to the last photo in this post).
+From there you can add cubed ripe avocado and crushed plantain chips.

 Creamy Cilantro Lime Dressing: